pressbooks/pressbooks-book-directory-fe/README.md

 - FIREFOX_W10_VERSION
 - FIREFOX_MOJAVE_VERSION

+**Note:** before run tests, make sure you created the `e2e_tests/log` folder, where browser stack log will be saved.
+To create that folder run: `mkdir e2e_tests/log` in the root path.

 #### See tests reports locally
 If you run your tests on BrowserStack, you can see reports in [App Live BrowserStack Dashboard](https://automate.browserstack.com/dashboard/v2/).
 In case you want to see reports locally, you can use [xunit-viewer](https://github.com/lukejpreston/xunit-viewer).
 After you ran your tests locally,